Knowing how to prepare for wildfire season has never been more urgent for those in high-risk areas.

 Review your multifamily properties and remove any hazards that can increase the risk of fire damage, such as flammable items collected in common areas.
 Make sure that there are plenty of ABC-type fire extinguishers handy throughout the inside of the building.
 Outside, check that emergency vehicle lanes and fire hydrants are clearly visible.

-If your multifamily properties includes a fence attached to a building, consider replacing it with non-combustible fencing options.
-According to Firewise USA, there are several styles of fencing that can help reduce the chance of spreading a wildfire’s blaze.
+If your multifamily properties include a fence attached to a building, consider replacing it with non-combustible fencing options.
+There are several styles of fencing that can help reduce the chance of spreading a wildfire’s blaze.

 Wildfire Preparation for Community Associations

-Talk with your community associations to lock down the budget and resources you’ll need to make properties more fire-resistant in the future.
+Talk with your community associations to lock down the budget and resources you’ll need to make properties more fire-resistant.
 Community associations can also help you communicate fire prevention tips to residents, such as:

-• Restricting open burnings when it is windy, dry and hot outside.
+- Prohibiting open burnings when it is windy, dry and hot outside

 Read more on Maintenance